jamstatic/jamstatic-fr/content/post/implémenter-un-headless-cms-en-3-jours.md

     </script>

 With this in place, and the appropriate authentication and Git Gateway configuration on netlify.com, you should be able to log into the Netlify CMS admin for your site at [https://yourdomain.com/admin](https://yourdomain.com/admin "https://yourdomain.com/admin").

+### What are Collections?

+Although at this point you can log in, you can't do much yet!
+There is no data structure set up for the CMS fields you'll need to edit your site.
+You may have noticed the empty `collections` field in the config file, and this is where the magic happens.
+All fields for data that you want to save need to be part of a collection.